sedelmeyer/cc-pydata/docs/tutorial.rst

 Getting started with Sphinx and reStructuredText
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The resulting project template is configured to use reStructuredText_ and Sphinx_ to generate and maintain your resulting project documentation.
+The resulting project template is configured to use reStructuredText_ and Sphinx_ to generate and maintain your project documentation.
 By defult, ``sphinx`` has been added as a ``dev-packages`` requirement to `the template's base Pipfile <https://github.com/sedelmeyer/cc-pydata/blob/master/%7B%7B%20cookiecutter.repo_name%20%7D%7D/Pipfile>`_.
-Therefore, when you run ``pipenv install --dev`` for the first time for your new project (see :ref:`install-pipenv`), ``sphinx`` will be installed to your pipenv virtual environment by default.
+Therefore, when you run ``pipenv install --dev`` for the first time for your new project (see :ref:`install-pipenv`), ``sphinx`` will be installed to your ``pipenv`` virtual environment by default.

 * **If you are new to Sphinx**, please see `the Sphinx documentation <https://www.sphinx-doc.org>`_
 * **If you are new to reStructuredText**, a good starting place will be `the reStructuredText documentation provided by the Sphinx project <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_